Jenn Suhr: 2016

 Suhr won gold medal at 2016 World Indoor Championships in in a world indoor championship meet record.

 Suhr won the 2016 USA Olympic Trials and competed in the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She came down with a severe illness prior to the competition, and although she passed through the first day of qualifying without a problem, she finished in seventh place, below initial expectations.
 Doctors were never able to identify the cause of Suhr's symptoms.

 2022

 Suhr announced her retirement in June 2022.
 Over the course of her career, Jenn Suhr won 17 USA National Championships, 7 indoor and 10 outdoor which included every outdoor national championship from 2006 to 2016 except for 2011.

 Sponsorship

 In 2006 Suhr signed a 4-year sponsorship with Adidas.
 In August 2007, Suhr was signed as a brand spokesperson for Nutrilite, a brand of vitamin, mineral and dietary supplements.

 Awards and honors

 Track & Field News named Suhr the American Female Athlete of the Year for 2008.
-No male vaulter has ever won the American honor and the only other female winner was Stacy Dragila in 2001.
+No male vaulter has ever won the American honor and the only other female winner was Stacy Dragila in 2001..
+She was inducted to the National Polish-American Sports Hall of Fame in 2024.